brimdata/super/book/src/intro.md

 [JSON value as a concrete type](https://www.researchgate.net/publication/221325979_Union_Types_for_Semistructured_Data).
-And since relations are simply product types as originally envisioned by Codd, any relational table can be represented also as a super-structure product type.
+And since relations are simply product types as originally envisioned by Codd, any relational table can be represented also as a super-structured product type.
 Thus, JSON and relational tables are cleanly unified with an algebraic type system.

 In this way, SuperDB "just works" when it comes to processing the JSON example